-Autoimmune Encephalitis (Encephalopathy) is a rare disease that can be progressive or relapse-remitting.
+Autoimmune Encephalitis is a rare treatable group of inflammatory brain diseases that can be progressive or relapse-remitting.
 It is caused when the immune system makes auto-antibodies that are not supposed to be there.
-These auto-antibodies (aka antibodies) begin to attack healthy brain cells wrongly identifying those healthy brain cells as foreign.
-An autoimmune response is now occurring as the immune system attacks and destroys the brain’s healthy cells.
-Your own body’s immune system is attacking your brain, causing inflammation of the brain.
+These auto-antibodies (aka antibodies) begin to attack healthy cells and tissues in the brain or spinal cord wrongly identifying them as foreign.
+An autoimmune response is now occurring as the body’s immune system mistakes its own healthy brain cells for invaders causing inflammation of the brain.

 The antibody attacks by targeting special receptors in the brain.
 The antibodies can target the attack to receptors on the cell surface of healthy nerve cells in the brain or target the attack to synaptic receptors that are exposed to the attacking antibody or ion channels.
 These antibodies bind to the healthy brain cell on the outside of the cell.
 These antibodies are called extracellular because they bind or attach themselves to the healthy brain cells outside surface.
 The healthy brain cells are now destroyed or no longer function properly.
 Severe brain inflammation occurs.
 The brain now malfunctions.
 All brain functions can be compromised: emotions, psychosis, memory, cognition, problem solving, speech, movement, seizures, balance, visual processing planning, sensory, hunger, thirst, behavior and personality traits, often followed by suppressed levels of consciousness and coma may occur.

 These diseases are not always cancer-related which makes them different from the classical paraneoplastic neurological diseases that are associated with, but not caused by, the intracellular antibodies.
 (See: Paraneoplastic Autoimmune Encephalitis)